 What are Chatbots?

-Chatbots are cutting edge computer programs that use Artificial Intelligence to simulate human conversation.
+Chatbots are cutting-edge computer programs that use artificial intelligence (AI) to simulate human conversation.
 So why do chatbots matter to customer service?
 Because they can streamline the customer interaction process, boost customer engagement, and give the customer total empowerment.

 In addition, chatbots allow businesses to efficiently capitalize on the mobile messaging phenomenon happening today.
 With the increase in mobile usage of apps such as Facebook Messenger, it’s only intuitive that companies start adapting to the new technology to reach their users.
 Chatbots are ideal by allowing companies to program a bot to instantly handle frequent and repetitive questions and leave the user satisfied with the whole interaction.
 On top of that, messaging platforms offer asynchronous communication.
 Unlike live chat or phone support, the messaging string lives on.
 Both users and brands can see the history of the conversation and never have to start from the beginning.
 Unlike your support staff, chatbots can work 24/7.

 Consumer demand is one of the primary drivers and Facebook is the other.
 We know that most customers don’t want to talk with a support rep most of the time.
 Today’s users want to be empowered to help themselves and get things done instantly without assisted service.
 Gartner agrees and predicts that by 2020, customers will manage 85% of their relationship with an enterprise without interacting with a human.
 Bottom line, intelligent self-service is proven to enhance user experience, and chatbots are a result of an industry shift towards self-service.
 But chat bots are actually self-service game changers.